huarui/Augmentation_on_the_fly/README.md

 # Augmentation on the fly
 [![License](http://img.shields.io/badge/license-MIT-brightgreen.svg?style=flat)](LICENSE.md)

-Library to perform augmentation of images for training deep learning models during the training stage.
+Python library to perform augmentation of images for training deep learning models during the training stage.
 The transformations will be performed in the pre-processing step.

-This library is an alternative to <a href=https://github.com/mdbloice/Augmentor> Augmentor </a>, which performs image augmentations to be stored in memory or creates an ready to use generator for some of the main deep learning frameworks.
+This library is an alternative to <a href=https://github.com/mdbloice/Augmentor> Augmentor</a>, which performs image augmentations to be stored in memory or creates a ready-to-use generator for some of the main deep learning frameworks.
 However, there are cases where you do not want to store the images in memory and still use your own generator.